Graduate-level study structured for busy schedules

 Composition Seminar - July 20 to 24, 2026

 For composition students with formal training, this intensive seminar in music composition is focused on the development of facility with species counterpoint.
 Class exercises and daily assignments will be accompanied by the opportunity to workshop polyphonic works students have written for parish choirs in light of intensive counterpoint study.
 Time will also be devoted to an exploration of the aesthetic characteristics of music suitable for liturgical use, form and tonal harmony (as needed), and compositional techniques which facilitate the singing of works by parish choirs.
-Two private lessons and one group composition workshop are included.
 A portfolio of 3 pieces must be submitted in the application process.
 1 credit, limited to 5 students.
-2 30-minute privatelessons in the mornings and 1:15-4:00 p.m. group instruction.
+Two 30-minute private lessons in the mornings and 1:15-4:00 p.m. group instruction.
 Taught by Dr. Frank La Rocca.

 Organ Improvisation - July 20 to 24, 2026